vermavedant/Accenture_CategoryAnalysis/README.md

 ## Process Overview
 ### 1. Data Exploration & Understanding
-The three datasets, Content, Reactions and Reaction Type are properly explored and understand which fields are required for analysis and whcih fields need to drop.
+The three datasets, **Content**, **Reactions** and **Reaction Type** are explored and understand which fields are required for analysis and which fields need to drop.

 ### 2.Data Cleaning
-After exploring the datasets, some fileds that are of no use are removed and empty cells are deleted from the dataset
+After exploring the datasets, some fields that are of no use are removed and empty cells are deleted from the dataset

 ### 3.Data Modeling